-Mini-Projects (32%): Over the course of the term, we will do four more involved but still small projects that you will submit and share with class, which will also receive feedback and be graded.
+Mini-Projects (32%): Over the course of the term, we will do three more involved but still small projects that you will submit and share with class, which will also receive feedback and be graded.

-Zoom Visit (3%): You are required to visit with professor during student hours or make an appointment for a different time to have a conversation about your work, address any questions you wish to explore.
+Student Hours (3%): You are required to visit with professor during student hours [in person or on zoom] or make an appointment for a different time to have a conversation about your work, address any questions you wish to explore.
 To receive full credit - you must show up at least once.
 This is an opportunity to talk about your ideas one-on-one with your professor and help me get to know where you are coming from better.
 Take advantage of it!